isdk/isdk-lang-spec/README.md

 * **Avoiding Specific Content**:
   * Example: `((!sensitive_word:false))` completely prohibits the generation of the specified sensitive word.
   * Application: Helps filter out inappropriate or undesirable content.
-* **Dynamically Adjusting Generation Diversity**:
-  * Example: `((creative:50%))` boosts the probability of generating the word "creative" by 50%, encouraging the model to produce more creative content.
-  * Application: Ideal for tasks requiring enhanced diversity in the generated text.

 #### Example Code